-Preparation for Mass includes both exterior and interior aspects.
-Externally, it involves arriving on time, dressing appropriately and actively participating in the liturgy.
-Inwardly, it requires a contrite heart, a mind open to the Word of God and an attitude of adoration and gratitude.
-As the Catechism points out: “To respond to this invitation [a la Eucaristía], one must prepare oneself with great seriousness, for one cannot receive communion without being in the grace of God” (CCC 1385).
+Preparation for Mass includes both external and internal aspects.
+Externally, it involves arriving on time, dressing appropriately, and actively participating in the liturgy.
+Internally, it requires a contrite heart, a mind open to God’s Word, and an attitude of worship and gratitude.
+As the Catechism notes: “To respond to this invitation[a la Eucaristía], one must prepare oneself with great seriousness, for one cannot receive communion without being in a state of grace” (CCC 1385).

 You can use the Catholic Mass Times app to find the nearest Catholic church with Mass, Confession, and Adoration schedules.
 It will surely help you!
 Download it now.